elhammmoeini/Tracking-Object/README.md

 #### Retrain Yolo-v8

-if you wish to retrain the model you first need to reformat dataset to yolo acceptable ones, to do so, first download the dataset and extract it under "raw_dataset" directory (at the same level with cook_dataset.py) the use :
+if you wish to retrain the model you first need to reformat dataset to yolo acceptable ones, to do so, first download the dataset and extract it under "raw_dataset" directory (at the same level with cook_dataset.py) then use :
 ```
 python cook_dataset.py
 ```